wiz4u/color-picking/README.md

 ## Supported Browser
 - :satisfied: Best
     - Chrome on Android
+    - Firefox on Android
 - :smile: Good
+    - Default browser on Firefox OS
     - Chrome on Mac
     - Firefox on Mac

-- :cry: Bad
-    - Chrome Beta on Android
-- :shit:
-    - iOS
+iOS device is not supproted.

 ## License